Will Texas cover the spread vs. Louisville? Betting Trends, Record ATS

 Sportsbook Promo Codes

-- Texas and its opponent combined to hit the over 17 out of 35 times last year.
+- The Longhorns beat the spread 18 times in 38 games last year.

-- The Longhorns had 18 wins in 38 games against the spread last season.
+- Louisville put together an 11-17-0 record against the spread last year.

 Texas vs. Louisville Over/Under Stats